Your simple solution for unpaid invoices

 “We have many cases where the amount collected, with your help, was over 10,000 Euro.”

-"You can never be a hundred percent certain but thanks to TIMOCOM's debt collection office we can conduct business with a successful outcome.
-I can highly recommend this service.“
+“There is no such thing as one hundred percent certainty, but thanks to TIMOCOM's debt collection service we are able to successfully complete most transactions.
+I can highly recommend this service.”

 In principle, the service is governed by the legal framework regarding damages caused by late payment as set out in EU Directive 2011/7/EU.
 These laws are intended to ensure that unpaid invoices are paid promptly.
 New rights and obligations have applied to cases of late payment ever since this Directive came into force within the EU.
 The following thus applies to debtors and creditors: